Hanpu: Hanpu's ethnicity

-In 1107, Goryeo sent a delegate, Heihuanfangshi (黑歡方石), to celebrate Wuyashu's accession to the chieftainship of the Wanyan tribe, and promised to return those Helandian Jurchens who escaped to Goryeo.
-However, when Wuyashu's delegates, Aguo (阿聒) and Wulinda Shengkun (烏林答勝昆), arrived in Goryeo, the Koreans killed them and dispatched five large armies led by Yun Gwan to attack Helandian.
-The Goryeo army destroyed a hundred Jurchen villages and built nine fortresses there.
-Wuyashu thought about giving up Helandian, but his brother Aguda convinced him to dispatch Wosai (斡賽), another of their brothers, to fight Goryeo.
-Wosai also built nine fortresses facing Goryeo's nine fortresses.
-After a one-year battle, the Wanyan army won two fortresses but they suffered heavy losses and seven other fortresses were still held by the Goryeo forces.
-Jurchens offered a truce to Goryeo and Goryeo and the Jurchens achieved a settlement.
-As a result, Jurchens swore not to invade Goryeo and Goryeo withdrew from the nine fortresses.

-Wuyashu also pacified the Suifen River basin.

 Western scholars usually consider Hanpu's story legendary.
 Herbert Franke explains that this Jurchen "ancestral legend" probably indicates that the Wanyan clan absorbed immigrants from Goryeo and Balhae sometime in the tenth century.
 Frederick W. Mote, who calls this account of the founding of the Wanyan clan a "tribal legend", claims that Hanpu's two brothers (one who stayed in Goryeo and one in Balhae) might have represented "the tribe's memory of their ancestral links to these two peoples."
 One Western historian of Jurchens has even proposed that Hanpu was not even from the Korean peninsula, instead what really happened was that a power on the peninsula ruled the Jurchen tribe he came from, or that he was from the Eastern Jurchens (Changbai Mountain Jurchens) who did not live in the Korean peninsula.

 Legacy

 The Wanyan clan rose to prominence among the Jurchens after 1000 CE.
 Hanpu's sixth-generation descendant Wanyan Wugunai (1021–1074) started to consolidate the dispersed Jurchen tribes into a federation.
 Wugunai's grandson Aguda (1068–1123) defeated the Jurchens' Khitan overlords of the Liao dynasty and founded the Jin dynasty in 1115.
 By 1127, the Jin had conquered all of north China from the Song dynasty.

 In 1136 or 1137, soon after Emperor Xizong of Jin (r.
 1135–1150) had been crowned, Hanpu was given the posthumous name "Emperor Jingyuan" (景元皇帝) and the temple name "Shizu" (始祖), meaning "first ancestor."
 In 1144 or 1145, Hanpu's burial site was named "Guangling" (光陵).
 In December 1145 or January 1146, his posthumous title was augmented to that of "Emperor Yixian Jingyuan" (懿憲景元皇帝).